 What is a Product Roadmap?

-Don’t just take my word for what Product Roadmaps do, here are some definitions according to other sources.
-Notice how there is an emphasis on sharing the roadmap, and using it as a visual communication tool.
+Product Roadmaps are usually to communicate what does this all mean.
+From the definitions I have below, you’ll notice how there is an emphasis on sharing the roadmap, and using it as a visual communication tool.
 Unlike UX work, these work towards clear business goals.
 For the purposes of this article, our new roadmap will be a bit of a UX/Product hybrid for the reason that business goals often lead to UX demands.
 I know this is not how we perceive UX, and wish for it to come purely from user needs, but if it’s early stage pre product launch these are more intertwined than ever.

 A product roadmap is a shared source of truth that outlines the vision, direction, priorities, and progress of a product over time.
 It’s a plan of action that aligns the organization around short- and long-term goals for the product or project, and how they will be achieved.Atlassian https://www.atlassian.com/agile/product-management/product-roadmaps